 The International Office of Catholic Education is still looking for several Canadian Catholic schools to participate in the Planet Fraternity initiative, which connects Catholic students across the world to work together to address crucial global issues in need of our attention.

 Please take a moment to watch the Planet Fraternity video below and see if this program could be a good fit for your school, or read the article below, originally published in September 2022, for more information about the project.
 Thank you!Updated March 2023

 “Fraternal love is the nearest testimony that we can give that Jesus is alive among us.”

-We’re delighted to share with you an initiative launched by the International Office of Catholic Education aimed at connecting Catholic schools across the world to work together to address crucial issues in need of our attention.
+This worldwide initiative launched by the International Office of Catholic Education is aimed at connecting Catholic schools across the world to work together to address crucial issues in need of our attention.